 The Faculty of Engineering has a website through the main website of Ain Shams University.
 The website is: https://eng.asu.edu.eg/.
 The website provides various services for students and faculty members by presenting the internal regulations of the bachelor's degree course as well as higher education.
 The site is being developed and data recorded within it are consistently updated.
 The contents of the various educational materials are displayed.
-The course schedules and exam results are announced at the end of the semester.
+The modules' components schedules and exam results are announced at the end of the semester.
 The site is available in Arabic and English so that the user can choose the appropriate language.
 This site is regularly updated by site administrators and college administration.
 E-mail access is also available to the faculty members and the assistant staff and the students on the website of the College.

 In order to update the educational services to the international standards, an online portal was developed in order to open the access to students and staff members to perform efficiently online.
-Students can view their courses, submit coursework and view their grades.
+Students can view their modules and modules' components, submit module component work and view their grades.
 Staff members can upload their lectures, view the online submissions and grade online.
 An information technology unit was set up for the electronic portal of the college to be the main focus of interaction between students and faculty.

 You are enrolled on a course of study leading to the award of a degree of the University of East London (UEL).
-As such, you are regarded as a student of the University of East London as well as Ain Shams university - faculty of engineering (ASU - FoE) and both institutions work together to ensure the quality and standards of the course on which you are registered.
+As such, you are regarded as a student of the University of East London as well as Faculty of Engineering - Ain Shams University and both institutions work together to ensure the quality and standards of the course on which you are registered.